11 of the Best Apps to Sell Clothes Online

 7. CPlus for Craigslist

-Craigslist has been around for years and has a huge following which is, therefore, a great market for selling your clothes.
+Craigslist has been around for years and has a considerable following, which is a great market for selling your clothes.
 The C-Plus part of their site allows sellers to list their items quickly and upload photos of them.
-There are some issues with Craigslist, however, that it is important to consider before choosing to sell on their site.
-The platform is so large that it is very hard to vet buyers, meaning that scammers can fall through the net.
-Scammers can waste your time, and may end up losing your money.
-Additionally, the customer service on the platform is not great, and it is difficult to get hold of a company member to discuss any issues you have.
+However, Craigslist has some issues that it is important to consider before choosing to sell on their site.
+The platform is so large that it is tough to vet buyers, meaning that scammers can fall through the net.
+Scammers can waste your time, and you may lose your money.
+Additionally, the customer service on the platform could be better, and it is difficult to get hold of a company member to discuss any issues you have.

 8. Depop

-Depop is very similar to the Poshmark platform but the European version.
-Used often in the UK market by influencers and bloggers, its interface looks a lot like Instagram.
+Depop is very similar to the Poshmark platform.
+It was founded in Europe.
+Influencers and bloggers use it often, and its interface looks a lot like Instagram.
 If you are searching for clothing on the app, you can like pictures so that you can go back to them later and message the seller directly to make an offer.
-The app is used by both small clothing brands and individuals selling their own second-hand clothing.
+The app is used by small clothing brands and individuals selling second-hand clothing.
 Pictures on the site vary depending on the seller, with some clothing worn on models and some on hangers.
 Depop is a great way to reach more clients from different countries.

 9. Mercari

 One of the best shopping apps to sell clothes is the Japanese app Mercari.
-Mercari has a huge marketplace for several different products, including clothing.
-This app has one of the largest customer bases, so the chances that your item will sell are increased.
+Mercari has a massive marketplace for several different products, including clothing.
+This app has one of the largest customer bases, so your item’s chances to sell are increased.
 If you are thinking of downloading and using this app, do it!
 The app has many users, meaning you will have a good chance of selling your clothing.

 You can list all kinds of new and used items on this app.
 People list clothing and accessories on Mercari to make extra money.